 Moderated by Pam Matthews, IEBA

 Marketing in a multichannel and multiscreen world means engaging with consumers on their terms —when they want, where they want, and how they want.
 A message must be optimized across multiple outlets, formats, devices, and data triggers.
-When coupled with traditional and programmatic ad buying and a multi-marketer landscape, the process becomes increasingly complex.
+Now is the tipping point in the customer engagement revolution.

 Leading marketers understand the unique emotional component to live entertainment.
-When management is working with promoter and venue partners on innovative campaigns, we can reach fans effectively and authentically.
+Utilizing existing technology, we can reach fans effectively and authentically.
 This is especially important today as consumers have increasingly higher expectations and an ever-dwindling level of patience for disconnect.
 And it’s critical to remind ourselves that as consumer behavior evolves, our marketing must evolve with it.

 Always a lively discussion, this year’s installment tackles topics ranging from video requests (cell phone, archival, and more) to the perplexities of promoting “private” events (when does internal becomes external?) and buying outside your comfort zone.
 As this important market continues to develop and broaden, so do the challenges as well as the opportunities.